n5amd/YSFReflector-debian-installer/README.md

 # YSFReflector-debian-installer
 This is a simple script that runs through the steps of the install at: https://register.ysfreflector.de/installation.
-The script currently does not have a startup/stop script and is only compatible with Debian.
+The script currently does not have a startup/stop script and is only tested on Debian.
 ******

 To start YSFReflector, run: '/YSFRflector/YSFRflector YSFRflector.ini'